DevDanObi/enterprise-infrastructure-lab/README.md

 ### Task 1 – Head Office to Co-Lo Data Centre Access Control

 The Research and Development segment (VLAN 10 – 192.168.10.0/24) in the Head Office requires access to an HTTPS service hosted in the Co-Lo Data Centre (10.1.1.30).
 No other VLANs within the Head Office are permitted to access services in the Co-Lo Data Centre.

-#### Requirements

-- Only VLAN 10 is allowed to initiate HTTPS connections to the Co-Lo HTTPS server
-- All other traffic from any Head Office VLAN to the Co-Lo network must be denied
-- Traffic should be filtered before traversing the WAN tunnel
+This means that only VLAN 10 is allowed to initiate HTTPS connections to the Co-Lo HTTPS server.
+All other traffic from any Head Office VLAN to the Co-Lo network must be denied.
+Traffic should be filtered before traversing the WAN tunnel

 #### Design Considerations

-- The policy requires matching source, destination, and protocol
-- Traffic should be controlled as close to its origin as possible
-- Unnecessary traffic should not be allowed into the GRE/IPsec tunnel
+The policy requires matching source, destination, and protocol.
+Traffic should be controlled as close to its origin as possible.
+Unnecessary traffic should not be allowed into the GRE/IPsec tunnel.

 #### Implementation Questions